maxproske/learn-supply-chain-security/24-image-builder/README.md

 4. **GCT Distroless** is built with **Bazel**.
 Basically took Debian and hacked things out.

 5. Chainguard uses their own build tool **Apko** with the Wolfi (and Alpine) OS

+6. **Buildkit** is the engine underpinning docker build.
+It's powerful but Dockerfile frontends just scratch the surface.

+7. **Dagger** is built ontop of Buildkit and takes full advantage.
+Designed for CI/CD but it works differently locally.
+20 commits later and you're pulling your hair out.

+Allows you to define your build pipeline as code.